TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 119/Psalms 119.131.md

 ---

-I opened wide my mouth, and panted; For I longed for thy commandments.
+I opened my mouth wide and panted, for I longed for your commandments.